 - There are washrooms and showers in the multi-purpose building at Regatta Control.

-- First Aid is provided by the Georgetown Fire Department in the multi-purpose building.
+- First Aid is provided in the multi-purpose building.

 CONCESSIONS and AMENITIES